MichaelWhitt/rsl-shard-tracker/README.md

-# Getting Started with Raid Codex
+# Getting Started with Raid Codex and Raid Champ Guesser